Subscribe via Email

 Tag Archives: games

-A while back, a blog conversation between Mark Oehlert and Lee Kraus regarding how to knit together lots of embedded, widget/gadget like learning applications into a coherent picture of what and how learners are doing.
-To begin with, the idea … Continue reading
+By Michael FeldsteinMore Posts (1021) A while back, a blog conversation between Mark Oehlert and Lee Kraus regarding how to knit together lots of embedded, widget/gadget like learning applications into a coherent picture of what and how learners are doing. … Continue reading

-Raph Koster’s A Theory of Fun for Game Design is one of the best work-related books I’ve read in quite some time.
+By Michael FeldsteinMore Posts (1021) Raph Koster’s A Theory of Fun for Game Design is one of the best work-related books I’ve read in quite some time.
 It is also one of the strangest.
-Written in a simple, plain-spoken style with relatively few words on … Continue reading
+Written in a simple, plain-spoken style … Continue reading

-I love these sorts of simulation games.
+By Michael FeldsteinMore Posts (1021) I love these sorts of simulation games.
 It’s too bad that they’re so time-consuming to design.
-At their heart, they are fairly simple branching simulations, not so diffierent from the original text-based branching adventure games.
-(Anybody remember “xyzzy”?)
-Some, like … Continue reading
+At their heart, they are fairly simple branching simulations, not so diffierent from the original text-based branching adventure games. … Continue reading